Transducing Linear Decompositions of Tournaments: Linear decompositions and semigroup theory

 \subsection{Simon's Factorisation Forest Theorem}

-Given a linear decomposition $B = B_1B_2 \dots B_n$, Simon's theorem gives a \emph{factorisation forest}, which is a more structured way to construct~$B$ from~$B_1,\dots,B_n$, subject to some restrictions relative to a finite semigroup~$S$ of our choice---in our case the monoid of types.
+Given a linear decomposition $B = B_1B_2 \dots B_n$, Simon's theorem gives a \emph{factorisation forest}, which is a more structured way to construct~$B$ from~$B_1,\dots,B_n$, subject to some restrictions relative to a finite semigroup~$S$ of our choice---in our case the monoid of abstractions.

 The general setting of Simon's theorem is the following.
 Consider a (usually infinite) semigroup~$\Sigma$ and a generating set~$A \subset \Sigma$, a finite semigroup~$S$, and a homomorphism $\phi : \Sigma \to S$.
-In our case, $\Sigma$ are the bags, $A$ the atomic bags, $S$ the types, and $\phi = \type$.
-Given some $w \in \Sigma$, Simon's theorem is interested in factorising~$w$ in one of two ways: \begin{description} \item[binary factorisation] $w = w_1\cdot w_2$ for $w_1,w_2 \in \Sigma$ with no further restriction. \item[idempotent factorisation] $w = w_1 \cdot \ldots \cdot w_n$, where the number~$n$ of factors is unrestricted, but the factors must all map to the same $e = \phi(w_i)$ in~$S$, which furthermore must be idempotent, meaning $e \cdot e = e$. \end{description} Simon's theorem states that any $w \in \Sigma$ can be reduced down to generators in~$A$ by applying the previous two operations nested only up to depth bounded by a linear function of~$\card{S}$.
+In our case, $\Sigma$ are the bags, $A$ the atomic bags, $S$ the abstractions, and $\phi(B) = \abstr{B}$.
+Simon's theorem deals with two kinds of factorisations of elements $w \in \Sigma$: \begin{description} \item[binary factorisation] $w = w_1\cdot w_2$ for $w_1,w_2 \in \Sigma$ with no further restriction. \item[idempotent factorisation] $w = w_1 \cdot \ldots \cdot w_n$, where the number~$n$ of factors is unrestricted, but the factors must all map to the same $e = \phi(w_i)$ in~$S$, which furthermore must be idempotent, meaning $e \cdot e = e$. \end{description} Simon's theorem states that any $w \in \Sigma$ can be reduced down to generators in~$A$ by applying the previous two operations nested only up to depth bounded by a linear function of~$\card{S}$.
 This process is described as a \emph{factorisation forest} for~$w$, see \cref{fig:factorisation} for an illustration.

 Let us introduce some terminology allowing to count binary and idempotent factorisations separately.
 A factorisation forest has depth~$(p,q)$ if the nesting depth of idempotent operations is at most~$p$, and that of binary operations is at most~$q$.
 Formally: \begin{itemize} \item Generators $a \in A$ have a factorisation forest of depth~$(0,0)$. \item If~$w_1,w_2$ have factorisation forests of depth~$(p_1,q_1)$ and~$(p_2,q_2)$ respectively, then~$w_1 \cdot w_2$ has a factorisation forest of depth